xieyuheng/inner/person/polya/teaching-us-a-lesson.md

 ------

-My third point, application of the second point to mathematics.
+My third point -- application of the second point to mathematics.

 > Finished mathematics consists of proofs, but mathematics in the making, consists of guesses.